 HERITAGE & CONSERVATION

 We are committed to prolonging the useful lives of buildings in a sustainable and sensitive manner while supporting and enhancing modern ways of living and working.
 Core to our heritage and conservation practice are the various world conservation charters, which advocate respecting original work and documents and striving to make new work distinctive and respectful of that which is historical when appropriate.
-Recent works include extensions, refurbishments, and alterations to Protected Structures in Blackrock, Donnybrook, and Rathgar in Dublin.
+Recent works include extensions, refurbishments, and alterations to Protected Structures in Blackrock, Donnybrook, and Rathgar in Dublin and works at Kilkenny Black Abbey.

 Mark Arigho (Director) is an RIAI Architect accredited in Conservation at Grade III and Jane Larmour (Director) has a research background in Architectural History.